 Diacritics on i and j.
-A dotted (normal) i or j followed by a nonspacing mark above loses the dot in rendering.
-Thus, in the word $na\"{i}ve$, the \ddot{i} could be spelled with $\dot{i} + diaeresis$.
-A dotted-i is not equivalent to a Turkish $dotless-\dot{i} + overdot$, nor are other cases of accented $dotted-\dot{i}$ equivalent to accented $dotless-\dot{i}$ (for example, $\dot{i} + " \neq 1 + "$).
-The same pattern is used for \dot{j} . $Dotless-\dot{j}$ is used in the $Landsm\aalsalfabet$, where it does not have a case pair.
+A dotted (normal) i or j followed by some common nonspacing marks above loses the dot in rendering.
+Thus, in the word naïve, the i could be spelled with i+diaeresis.
+A dotted-i is not equivalent to a Turkish dotless-i + overdot, nor are other cases of accented dotted-i equivalent to accented dotless-i (for example, $i+"\neq i+"$).
+The same pattern is used for j.
+Dotless-j is used in the Landsmålsalfabet, where it does not have a case pair.